 Two heads are better than one.
 Partnering with other brands allows you to tap into their network (online and offline) and each of you can leverage the strengths of the other.

 Collaborating with the right partner can also change the outcome of an event: it can help attract new audiences, decrease costs, and boost brand authority.

 Social media plays a crucial role before, during and even after your event.
 In fact, 40% of businesses use social media for event promotion.

 Encourage attendees to check in at your event, take photos, and post them to Facebook, Twitter, Yelp, and Instagram.
-Create a hashtag for your event and promote it well in advance, then post it prominently on the day of so customers remember to use it.
+Create a hashtag for your event and publicize it well in advance, then promote it on the day of your event so customers remember to use it.

 You could even Live Stream your event and invite people to attend online if they can’t make it in person.
 Give your followers a peek into what they’re missing.
 This will not only help you promote your event, but also help you expand events into other areas beyond your backyard, if you generate enough interest online.